Step-by-Step Guide: How to Pump Gas Efficiently and Safely

 A: Safety can be ensured by following a few key steps: always turning off the vehicle before pumping, avoiding any distractions like cell phones, and standing close to the pump while refueling.

-READ Understanding Measurements: How Many Ounces are in a Pint?
+READ Understanding Liquid Measurements: How Many Ounces Are in a Pint?

 Q: Is it safe for my teenager to pump gas at night?